You can't find tech staff – wah, wah, wah. Start with your ridiculous job spec

 Widen the hiring pool to drive supply

 Supply is also low because we’ve been narrowing our filters.
 There are, after all, only so many male programmers in coffee-stained Tiny Rick t-shirts, wobbling atop flip-flops, to go around.
-With some tweaking on demographics, you’ll find there’s of people who’d love stuffing themselves into a too-old-for-that t-shirt to type up bash scripts and kotlin for you.
+With some tweaking on demographics, you’ll find there are lots of people who’d love stuffing themselves into a too-old-for-that t-shirt to type up bash scripts and kotlin for you.
 (If you’re lucky, they might actually dress like an adult too - bonus!)

 In addition to making sure your recruiting isn’t limited by biases, it’d be nice if people actually wanted to work at your company because the culture was welcoming.
 As Governor put it, there are plenty of people you could be recruiting, but “you’re not talking to them in a way that is appealing.
 And you're not creating an organization that either encourages them to join or will sustain them in enjoying the company when they arrive.”